cloutierMat/router_essential/README.md

 ```

 ## Try it out
-In your browser try those 3 urls and see where they come from
+In your browser try those 3 urls and see where they come from.

 Hopefully it will bring some light in the darkness of everybody's life

 http://localhost:3000/